maurobusso/CS50-SQL-Final-Project/README.md

 # Final Project

-The climax of this course is its final project.
-The final project was an opportunity to take my newfound skill with SQL and develop my very own database.
+The final project for the cs50 introduction to databases with SQL was an opportunity to take my newfound skill with SQL and develop my very own database.

 ## Specification
 It is composed of three files: